 \subsection{Cubic lower bound}

-Throughout this section we assume that $ \Gamma $ has property \ref{D3}, so it admits a maximal reducible subgraph $\Lambda$ that is essential, so it splits as a join $\Lambda' \ast \Lambda''$, with $ \Lambda'$ and $\Lambda''$ irreducible with at least two vertices each.
-We want to show that, in this case, the Dehn function of $ \bbg \Gamma $ is bounded below by a cubic polynomial.
+Throughout this subsection, we assume that $ \Gamma $ has property \ref{D3}; that is, it admits a maximal reducible subgraph $\Lambda$ that is essentially $2$-reducible.
+In particular, the subgraph $\Lambda$ decomposes as a join $\Lambda' \ast \Lambda''$, where $ \Lambda'$ and $\Lambda''$ are irreducible and each has at least two vertices.
+We aim to show that, in this case, the Dehn function of $ \bbg \Gamma $ is bounded below by a cubic polynomial.